 In the original Old Norse text, the first word of this stanza is “Askr.”
 As Henning Kure has pointed out, someone hearing this poem for the first time would have immediately assumed that “Askr” referred to the human male of the preceding verses until it became clear that this “Askr” is the ash tree Yggdrasil, the central pillar of the cosmos that holds the Nine Worlds in its branches and roots.
 Yggdrasil rises above the Well of Urd, a body of water whose depths hold several mysterious powers.
 Among these are the Norns, “three exceedingly wise maidens” who have more sway over the course of destiny than any other beings, and the runes, immense cosmological forces that are symbolized by the shapes of the earliest Germanic alphabets.
 The waters of the Well of Urd nourish Yggdrasil, and dews drip from the tree’s leaves back into the well, replenishing it.

-In addition to being a model of the cyclical unfolding of time, the tree and the well provide an image of what historians of religion call a “hierogamy” or divine marriage between a sky god and an earth goddess, a conception common to all of the Indo-European peoples – including, of course, the Norse and other Germanic peoples.
+The tree and the well provide an image of what historians of religion call a “hierogamy” or divine marriage between a sky god and an earth goddess, a conception common to all of the Indo-European peoples – including, of course, the Norse and other Germanic peoples.
 The rain (or, in this case, dewdrops from a tree whose crown reaches high enough to be compared to a snow-capped peak) is analogous to semen, and the earth (or, in this case, the well) is analogous to the womb.
 From the union of earth and sky come fertility and new life, something which we observe in the physical world – literally or metaphorically – every time it rains.